SciRooPlot/SciRooPlot/README.md

   plotManager.AddPlotTemplate(templatePlot);
 } // -----------------------------------------------------------------------

-// as you have seen, these template plots need to live in the figureGroup called "TEMPLATES"
+// as you have seen, these template plots shall live in a figureGroup called "TEMPLATES"
-// and then be added to the manager via
+// and have to be added to the manager via plotManager.AddPlotTemplate(templatePlot);
-// plotManager.AddPlotTemplate(templatePlot);

 // once this is done, you can define plots based on these templates
 // by specifying their name as the third argument in the new plots' constructor: